slieb74/sqlalchemy-mapping-and-schema-lab-nyc-career-ds-062518/README.md

 #### Create and connect to our database

-We can create and establish a connection to our new database with sqlalchemy's `create_engine` function.
+We can create and establish a connection to our new database with SQLAlchemy's `create_engine` function.
 The first step is to import this function from the `sqlalchemy` library at the top of our `schema.py` file.
 Then, we will use this function to create a database, in this case `musicians.db`, with the following line of code:

 > ```engine = create_engine('sqlite:///musicians.db', echo=True)```